“Storage almost full,” my iphone nagged repeatedly, yet with back-to-back dance recitals and a school band concert, I could not be bothered.

-One especially hard day, after she was awake most of the night and I was out of options to calm her, I decided to try 5 mg of CW Everyday CBD Oil under her tongue.
+One especially hard day, after my daughter was awake most of the night and I was out of options to calm her, I decided to try 5 mg of CW Everyday CBD Oil under her tongue.
 Shockingly, her incessant obsessive thoughts stopped almost immediately and her mind was quiet!

 It lasted for 3 hours, and then they came back.
 I gave more and continued to use it for the next week.
 I noticed however that she was also less present, had more brain fog, and something wasn’t quite right.

-I asked other parents and Caroline’s doctor for a different recommended brand and after quite a bit of research, selected Palmetto Harmony.
+I asked other parents and her doctor for a different recommended brand and after quite a bit of research, selected Harmony (Palmetto Harmony).
 I’ll explain more about the decision process below.

 The reasons two brands of CBD Oil, when given at the exact same strength, produced such different results are extremely important for anyone considering what to purchase.